 Urban Mobility Days 2022

-Across three days, policymakers, local authorities, academics, NGOs, urban transport practitioners, and urban planners convene to traverse the length and depth of sustainable urban mobility, examining the challenges and solutions at hand.
+Across three days, policymakers, local authorities, academics, NGOs, urban transport practitioners, and urban planners convened to traverse the length and depth of sustainable urban mobility, examining the challenges and solutions at hand.

 POLIS' members have played a leading role in the Urban Mobility Days over the last several years.
 In 2019, Groningen hosted the event, while POLIS colleagues and our member cities including Barcelona, Leuven, Helmond, and Madrid have taken to the stage to share their approaches to road safety, citizen engagement, mobility as a service, and other key sustainable transport issues.

-The conference is being organised together with the Czech Presidency of the Council of the EU and will take place in Brno.
+The conference was organised together with the Czech Presidency of the Council of the EU and took place in Brno.
 This is the second largest city of the Czech Republic, and a pioneer of many cutting-edge mobility initiatives.
 Five site visits organised by Brno Municipality invited the participants to explore urban mobility initiatives in the city.

-This year’s event will also place youth participation front and centre on the path to sustainable mobility.
+This year’s event also placed youth participation front and centre on the path to sustainable mobility.
 Young people are not only victims of climate change, they are also valuable contributors to climate action.
-And as 2022 is the European Year of Youth, Urban Mobility Days will elevate young voices and views, exploring how Europe’s young people can be part of the path towards climate resilience.
+And as 2022 is the European Year of Youth, Urban Mobility Days elevated young voices and views, exploring how Europe’s young people can be part of the path towards climate resilience.

 POLIS is one of the organising partners of Urban Mobility Days, and many of our members and projects were featured across the programme.
 POLIS Secretary General Karen Vancluysen was the Master of Ceremony at the conference.